-Clearing & settlement transactions are monitored instantaneously and the members not closing their debts by the settlement cut-off time and the Treasury Team are contacted and informed duly.
+Exchange transactions are followed instantly; Members who do not close their debt at the last hour of clearing are contacted, and the Treasury Team is informed to ensure effective and uninterrupted management of fund flows.
 In addition, the receivables of the members not fulfilling their obligations are blocked.